Highdrien/image_super_resolution/README.md

 we ran several experiments that you can find in the  `logs` file:

-- `experiment_0`: training on few patches (one patche with size 120*120 per image) to see the result
+- `experiment_0`: training on few patches (only one patche with size 120*120 per image) to see the result

 <p align="center"><img src=logs/experiment_0/MSE.png><p>